 The prudent management of capital is one of our highest priorities.
 Capital must be sufficient to support the business plans and risk profiles of our business activities and to absorb adverse shocks (both systemic and idiosyncratic).
-Capital is central to our continued operations and ability to lend to creditworthy businesses and consumers amidst normal and stressed environments.
+Capital is central to our continuing operations and ability to lend to credit worthy businesses and consumers amidst normal and stressed environments.

 The level and composition of our capital are determined by multiple factors, including our consolidated regulatory capital requirements and our Internal Capital Adequacy Assessment Process ("ICAAP").
-ICAAP includes internal stress testing and economic capital, and is a forward-looking assessment of our projected capital needs and resources, incorporating earnings, balance sheet and risk forecasts under baseline and adverse economic and market conditions.
+ICAAP includes internal stress testing and economic capital and is a forward-looking assessment of our projected capital needs and resources.
+ICAAP incorporating earnings as well as balance sheet and risk forecasts under baseline and adverse economic and market conditions.
 The level and composition of our capital may also be influenced by rating agency guidelines, subsidiary capital requirements, the business environment, conditions in the financial markets and assessments of potential future losses due to adverse changes in our business and market environments.